HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ###### Extra colors:

 The theme file also includes two presets: the `uoh-success`, `uoh-success-fill`, `uoh-error` and the `uoh-error-fill` classes.
 These can be used in your application to set two extra types of messages.
+Moreover, there are two additional classes for print: `uoh-no-print` and `uoh-print-only`.
+The first one eliminates the html tag and its children from print.
+The second one, sets a tag and its children to be visible only on print.

 ---